Formally Verified SAT-Based AI Planning: Discussion

 We presented an executable formally verified SAT encoding of AI planning.
 We showed details of the verification process, and experimentally tested our encoding.
 Experiments show that, although our verified encoder is primarily hindered by its memory consumption, it can handle planning problems of reasonable sizes, where it can solve, or show bounded length plan non-existence.
 By testing Madagascar's encoding against our verified encoding, we discovered that Madagascar sometimes mistakenly claims that problems have no solutions of a certain length.
 Also, compared to Madagascar, our encoding can be more efficiently processed by the SAT solver Kissat.

-The problem of increasing trustworthiness of `traditional' SAT-based planning was most recently raised by~\citeauthor{DBLP:conf/aips/ErikssonH20}.
-They stated, as an open problem, the need for certifying that an unsatisfiable SAT formula encoding a planning problem indeed shows a lower bound on the solution length.
-In a sense, our work indirectly addresses this open problem, where we showed it can be solved with theorem prover based formal verification.
-Together with the formally verified plan length upper bounds of Abdulaziz et al. and the formally verified SAT solver of Blanchette et al., this work constitutes the verification of the last remaining component to have an executable formally verified AI planner.

-We also would like to comment on the effort of verifying this encoding.
-The size of the generated Standard ML program that actually computes the encoding is around 1.2K lines of code, and the size of the formal proof is around 17.5K lines of proof scripts.
-The size of the proof scripts could be reduced by employing more of Isabelle/HOL's proof automation, but we chose not to pursue that as it would compromise the readability of the proof scripts.
+The size of the verified Standard ML program is around 1.2K lines of code, and the size of the formal proof is around 17.5K lines of proof scripts.

-As future work, the most pressing item is optimising the memory consumption of our encoding.
-One way to do that is via lazily evaluating the encoding using, for instance, the technique by~\citeauthor{lochbihler2018lazy}.
-Other interesting directions are verifying invariant computation and grounding.
+One goal of our work here is to showcase theorem proving and its application to verification as a methodology to increase trustworthiness of planning software and, more generally, AI software.
+Although there are other approaches to increase reliability of AI systems, most notably certification for planning or SMT-based methods for verifying properties of neural networks, we believe that correct-by-construction algorithms have their niche.
+For instance, this is the case when there are not general certification methods or when desired formal properties are too complex for automated methods to practically handle.

+As future work, the most interesting direction is to verify the encoding of costs by~\citeauthor{DBLP:journals/corr/abs-2103-02355}~\citeyear{DBLP:journals/corr/abs-2103-02355}, yielding formally verified certificates of cost optimality.
+Another direction is optimising the memory consumption of our implementation, e.g.\ via lazy evaluation~\cite{lochbihler2018lazy}, or by using a low-level target language instead of Standard ML, like LLVM~\cite{LammichLLVM}.